-For some emissions an adjusted level has been calculated from the measured level for any or both of the following reasons:
+For some emissions, an adjusted level may be required to be derived from the measured level:

-- (1) To compensate for the limited measurement resolution of the spectrum analyser.
-For example, a measurement of a DVB-T (digital television) signal performed with at a resolution of 5 MHz needs to be adjusted upwards using a correction factor in order to account for the energy present within the full 7.61 MHz bandwidth of the signal. - (2) To extrapolate to an estimate of the level under maximum traffic or duty cycle from the transmitter.
-For example, the base stations of mobile telephone networks produce emissions which vary according to the changing volume of calls or data traffic over the course of the day.
+- (1) to compensate for the limited measurement resolution of the spectrum analyser.
+For example, a measurement of a DVB-T (digital TV) signal performed with a resolution of 5 MHz needs to be adjusted upwards using a correction factor to account for the energy present within the full 7.61 MHz bandwidth of the signal; and/or - (2) to extrapolate to an estimate of the level under maximum traffic or duty cycle from the transmitter.
+For example, the base stations of mobile phone networks produce emissions which vary according to the changing volume of calls or data traffic over the course of the day.